george-lyons/OB/README.md

 Improvements:

 * Make non allocating.
 Use a Mutable level object and Mutable orders
-* this can be zero GC but demonstrates the algorithm,s
+* this can be zero GC but demonstrates the algorithms required to build an order book in array based fashion